JaneySprings/DotNet.Meteor/README.md

 ## Run the Application

-1. Open a project's folder.
+1. Open the project folder.
 2. Open the `Run and Debug` VSCode tab and click the `create a launch.json file`.
 3. In the opened panel, select the `.NET Meteor Debugger`.
 4. In the status bar, select a project (if your opened folder contains several projects) and a configuration (the debug is the default).